CY 3740 / CY 5770 - Systems Security

 yourself.
 Be absolutely sure that you make it.
 There is no

-security book that covers this material; you'll be lost if you don't
+security book that neatly covers this material; you'll be lost if you

-attend classes.
-If you can't be present, do not sign
+don't attend classes.
+If you can't be present, do not

-up, you have been warned.
-Sporadic absences are okay, I'll try my best
+sign up, you have been warned.
+Sporadic absence is okay.

 Challenges are like homework but way more